Next Socrates Forum Wednesday, January 17, 4:00pm at MountaintainView Ballroom

-Socrates is considered by many to be the father of Western philosophy and legal reasoning.
-He sought wisdom by humbly questioning everything and logically following the path of inquiry wherever it led.
+Socrates and his prize students Plato and Aristotle are considered by many to be the fathers of Western philosophy.
+Socrates sought wisdom by humbly questioning everything and logically following the path of inquiry wherever it led.
 If evidence wasn’t there, or wasn’t strong enough to reach a conclusion, he remained skeptical.

 The School of Athens fresco in the Vatican by Raphael, 1509 A.D.
-The fresco represents the greatest philosophers and scientists from classical antiquity gathered together sharing their ideas and learning from each other.
+The fresco represents the greatest philosophers, scientists and theologians from classical antiquity gathered together sharing their ideas and learning from each other.
 These figures all lived at different times, but here they are gathered together under one roof.

 WHAT ARE YOUR CONCLUSIONS?